 Dr Susan Young (Member)

 Dr Susan Young (Member) is a registered nurse and midwife who has obtained extensive experience in the private and public health care sectors, the education sector and within professional regulatory bodies.
 Dr Young is a community member and former Chair of the Queensland Board of the Medical Board of Australia, a member of the Agency Management Committee of the Australian Health Practitioner Regulation Agency (AHPRA), and is a member of a number of their respective Board committees.
-She has also held a number of executive positions within the public and private health care sectors in metropolitan, regional and rural setting, with the most recent appointments as an Executive Director of Nursing and Midwifery and also as an Executive Director of Rural Health.
-These positions were preceded by an extensive period of clinical practice, specifically in the areas of intensive care nursing with expertise in spinal injuries.
-Dr Young has also gained considerable experience in functioning within an independent statutory authority, previously holding a ministerial appointment as the Chairperson of the Queensland Nursing Council (QNC).
+She has also held a number of executive positions within the public and private health care sectors in metropolitan, regional and rural setting.
+These positions were preceded by an extensive period of clinical practice.
+Dr Young has also gained considerable experience in functioning within an independent statutory authority, previously holding a ministerial appointment as the Chairperson of the previous Queensland Nursing Council (QNC).
 Her committee experience includes Regulatory Performance and Compliance; Quality, Safety, and Risk Management; Professional and Educational Accreditation; and Governance and Organisational Performance.
 She is also the current chair of the NIISQ Agency’s Quality and Innovation Board Committee.